 I think you two would benefit from knowing each other because XXX.

-For example, if I introduced Dan and Amanda, then I would like to see their first message blind carbon copy (BCC) me.
+For example, if I introduced Roger and Allison, then I would like to see their first message blind carbon copy (BCC) me.

 Nick – thanks for the introduction!
 Moving you to BCC.